-Appendix D: Observations and technical guidance
+Appendix E: Observations and technical guidance

-- 1. The information requirements under Section 8.7.1 of Annex VIII (Screening for reproductive/developmental toxicity) and Section 8.7.3. of Annex IX/X to REACH (Extended one-generation reproductive toxicity study, EOGRTS) are not addressed in this decision, because the information from the Sub-chronic toxicity study (90-day), requested in the present this decision, is relevant for the triggering and the design of the EOGRTS, and the information requirement under Section 8.7.3. covers the information requirement under Section 8.7.1. - 2.
-This compliance check decision does not prevent ECHA from initiating further compliance checks at a later stage on the registrations present. - 3.
-Failure to comply with the requests in this decision, or to otherwise fulfil the information requirements with a valid and documented adaptation, will result in a notification to the enforcement authorities of the Member States. - 4.
+- 1. The substance subject to the present decision is provisionally listed in the Community rolling action plan (CoRAP) for the start of substance evaluation in 2020. - 2.
+The information requirements under Section 8.7.1 of Annex VIII (Screening for reproductive/developmental toxicity) and Section 8.7.3. of Annex IX/X to REACH (Extended one-generation reproductive toxicity study, EOGRTS) are not addressed in this decision, because the information from the Sub-chronic toxicity study (90-day), requested in the present this decision, is relevant for the triggering and the design of the EOGRTS, and the information requirement under Section 8.7.3. covers the information requirement under Section 8.7.1. - 3.
+This compliance check decision does not prevent ECHA from initiating further compliance checks at a later stage on the registrations present. - 4.
+Failure to comply with the requests in this decision, or to otherwise fulfil the information requirements with a valid and documented adaptation, will result in a notification to the enforcement authorities of the Member States. - 5.
 Test guidelines, GLP requirements and reporting